multiversx/mx-specs/ESDT-specs.md

 }
 ```

-Using the transaction in the example above, Alice will transfer 12 AliceTokens to Bob.
+Using the transaction in the example above, Alice will transfer 0.000012 AliceTokens to Bob.
+Note that this is not 12(0c) tokens, as we have 6 decimal places.

 ### Transfers to a Smart Contract